Machine Learning and Artificial Intelligence for Embedded Systems

 Finding the ideal neural architecture for a particular use case can take a lot of time and trial and error.

 Neural Architecture Search (NAS for short) automates this design step and even finds architectures that outperform those created manually in some cases.
 Furthermore, even the required resource estimation can be automated by a Deep Neural Network.
+In this way, the tailored deployment of neural networks is simplified greatly.

+The method, which we currently focus on, is based on the combination of evolutionary algorithms and reinforcement learning and discovers optimal architectures by deliberately mutating, recombining and weeding out contenders.
 Our requirements typically include efficient operation on resource-constrained hardware, hence hardware costs such as latency or energy consumption are included as optimisation criteria in the architecture search.

-Contact: Christopher Ringhofer, M.Sc.
+Ansprechpartner: Christopher Ringhofer, M.Sc.